 Diabetic kidney disease (DKD) is usually a clinical diagnosis in a patient with long-standing diabetes (>10 years) with albuminuria and/or reduced estimated glomerular filtration rate (eGFR) in the absence of signs or symptoms of other primary causes of kidney damage.

 Symptoms, which may be absent until the disease is advanced, include fatigue, anorexia, and swelling of the extremities.
 Signs include hypertension, edema, and findings of associated microvascular complications (diabetic retinopathy and neuropathy).
-In clinical uremia, anorexia, encephalopathy, nausea and vomiting, dysgeusia (altered taste), bleeding, myoclonus and pericarditis are present.
+As patients become clinically uremic, anorexia, encephalopathy, nausea and vomiting, dysgeusia (altered taste), bleeding, myoclonus and pericarditis may be present.

 Proteinuria is the characteristic laboratory finding.
 Deterioration in renal function may develop as the disease advances.
 However, the pattern of albuminuria and reduced glomerular filtration rate (GFR) is changing, and reduced GFR without albuminuria is becoming more common.
 Such patients usually have a better renal prognosis than those with overt albuminuria.
 In addition, progression of DKD may occur even in patients in whom control of diabetes mellitus has been achieved in accordance with diabetes guidelines.

 Treatment includes intensive control of hyperglycemia and hypertension with ACE inhibitors, angiotensin-II receptor antagonists, or other antihypertensives.
 Lipid reduction and smoking cessation may be beneficial.
-Sodium-glucose cotransporter 2 (SGLT2) inhibitors are mildly effective at glycemic control, but are very effective at reducing proteinuria and slowing the progression of DKD.
+Sodium-glucose cotransporter 2 (SGLT2) inhibitors are moderately to highly effective at glycemic control and are very effective at reducing proteinuria and slowing the progression of DKD.
 Glucagon-like peptide 1 (GLP-1) receptor agonists are highly-effective antidiabetic medications with benefits of moderate to marked weight loss.

 Complications include hypoglycemia due to intensive treatment of hyperglycemia, hyperkalemia as an adverse effect of ACE inhibitors or angiotensin-II receptor antagonists, volume depletion due to osmotic diuresis from glycosuria, and inadequate protein/caloric intake leading to malnutrition.
 Some patients may reach end-stage renal failure, requiring dialysis.